mandouss/sakai-client/Readme.md

-# Sakai Server/Client Repository README
+# Sakai Box Integration README

 # Introduction

-This repository contains code to successfully use Box Cloud services within Duke's production Sakai server.
+This repository contains code to successfully integrate Box Cloud services with Duke's production Sakai server.
 This code contains Java backend code that interacts with Box using Box's Java API as well as PHP code to run on an Apache server.
-We set up an Apache server on a VM obtained from Duke and successfully integrated our backend Java code with our PHP code.
-This code base allows Instructors at Duke to add Box as an
-External Tool and allows any users of the Sakai course site to be able to access and interact with their Duke Box cloud service accounts within Sakai.
-The following sections go more in detail about what we accomplished and how we achieved our goals.
+The Java backend code and PHP code running on the Apache server listens for POST requests sent by Duke's LTI External Tool interface.
+This code serves a couple functions:
+1. It redirects users to the root folder of their Duke Box accounts to allow Box Cloud services to be displayed within Sakai
+2. It programmatically creates Box folders within a Duke Service Box Account dynamically.
+3. Programmatically adds collaborators to created Box folders

+The first functionality follows the format of normal Sakai LTI External Tools.
+In Sakai, the LTI External Tool has a Launch URL that points to our Apache server.
+When this Apache server receives POST requests, it will redirect whoever is connecting, in this case the specific user on Sakai, to Box.
+We conferred to this format as specified by the LTI v1.1 specification in order to have Box successfully be displayed within Sakai.T he second functionality relies upon the Duke Service Box Account.
+Duke OIT gave us access to a specific Box Account, the Duke Service
+Box Account, for us to create folders within.
+Our backend Java code programmatically authenticates to and connects to that account every time our Apache server receives a POST request from Sakai.
+A folder if first created when an Instructor on his or her course site first clicks on the Box External Tool.
+After that, any user of the Sakai course site who clicks on our Box External tool will be added as collaborator to that folder and will be able to see that folder when Box is displayed within Sakai.
+This is better explained in later sections.
+***Note:*** Our middleware server adds collaborators based on emails.
+If any users of Sakai attempt to reuse this codebase to configure their own middleware, they must ensure that their users of Sakai have usernames associated by emails.
+Additionally each of these emails must be associated with a Box Account in order to see that email's corresponding Box Account within Sakai.

+# Initial Setup

+In order to reproduce our functionality with our code, users must first obtain a Box Account.
+After doing so, they should create an Application within the Developer Console.
+Note, the main configuration that they need to have is to specify that their application uses OAuth 2.0 Authentication.
+After this step is finished, they must follow the OAuth 2.0 protocol to successfully obtain access and refresh tokens for this account.
+These access and refresh tokens should then be inserted as the only row within the "TOKEN" table of PostgresSQL database we used in our setup.
+The purpose of the database is explained more later in this README, but we need to store access and refresh tokens with the database as these tokens continually expire and must be refreshed.
+Our Java backend program constantly refreshes these tokens and replaces the values within the database with the most current tokens.

 # Box Sakai Integration Server